Fulton County Workers’ Compensation Lawyer

 If an employee suffers an injury while working for a business that fits into one of these categories may not be able to claim workers’ comp benefits.
 However, they do retain the right to file a personal injury claim against their employer.

-The lawyers here at Hasner Law, PC, have been handling workers’ comp and personal injury cases in Fulton County and Gwinnett County for many years.
+The workers’ compensation lawyers in Fulton County have been handling workers’ comp and personal injury cases for many years.
 If you would like to have us assist you with your claim, please reach out to us today.

 Benefits Available to Injured Workers in Fulton County